xuankimtran/docs-1/pages/katalon-analytics/docs/testops-session-timeout.md

 description:
 ---

-> Only Organization Owner and Admin can access these settings.
+> Only Organization Owners and Admins can access these settings.

 The Owner or Admin of an organization can configure a time duration after which inactive users in the organization will be logged out and redirected to the sign-in page.